Learning Password Best Practices Through In-Task Instruction: Discussion

 \subsection{Why Compliance is the Primary Outcome}

 We recorded strength scores provided by the Password Guessability Service \cite{pgs-service} but do not treat them as a primary outcome.
 Compliance aligns directly with our manipulation, since it evaluates whether participants resolved the specific rules introduced by the tips (learning).
-In contrast, the strength score is a single composite measure that cannot capture specific group-level and rule-level changes, and how closely behavior aligns with the rules targeted by our intervention.
+In contrast, the strength score is a single composite measure that does not provide the rule-linked instruction or active acknowledgment, and cannot capture how closely behavior aligns with the rules targeted by our intervention.